representing yourself in divorce seattle

 What Does ‘Pro Se Divorce’ mean?

 In a legal sense, this is when a person represents him or herself in court instead of hiring an attorney.
 The right to represent oneself has existed since before the Constitution.
-A litigant can take this path in any type of legal case, but it’s become especially common in divorce.
+A litigant can take this path in any type of case, but it’s become especially common in divorce.

 It’s easier than ever to represent yourself in divorce, thanks to online resources and do-it-yourself guides.
 You can download the forms, fill them out with your soon-to-be-former spouse, pay any relevant fees, file the paperwork in the proper places, and be done.